When light strikes an object, some wavelengths are absorbed and their energy is converted to heat, others undergo reflection or transmission.

 - Resonant frequency refers to the frequency at which electrons are most efficiently excited by absorbed light, leading to the emission of heat.

-- As electrons absorb energy from photons, they vibrate more vigorously, which causes the atoms to collide and produce heat.
+- As electrons absorb energy from photons, they vibrate more vigorously, leading to collisions between atoms and the production of heat.

 - When light is reflected from a surface, it bounces off at the same wavelength with little or no change in energy.